List of political parties by region

-This page is a directory to various pages that will list political parties, from around the world, according to their respective regions.
-All of the pages linked from here include a table listing the sub-pages of countries/jurisdiction in the given region, showing which party system is dominant in each country.
+This page serves as a directory to lists of political parties worldwide, organized by their respective regions.
+Each linked page contains a table listing sub-pages for countries or jurisdictions within the specified region.
+The tables provide information on the dominant party system in each country.

-A political party is a political organization subscribing to a certain ideology or formed around very special issues with the aim to participate in power, usually by participating in elections.
-Individual parties are properly listed in separate articles under the page for each nation.
+A political party is an organized group that adheres to a specific ideology or revolves around particular issues, aiming to participate in political power, often through elections involvement.
+Individual parties are appropriately detailed in separate articles dedicated to each nation.